 Catherine Hughes.
 Board Member.
 Catherine Hughes is a Canadian/French citizen.
 She has an extensive career within the oil and gas industry.
 From 2009 to 2013 she worked for Nexen, located in Alberta, Canada, first as vice president (VP) operational services, technology and HR and from 2012 as executive vice president responsible for all activities outside Canada.
 From 2005 to 2009, she was VP exploration and production services then VP oil sands at Husky Oil.
 Prior to that Hughes spent 20 years with Schlumberger and held key positions in various countries including Nigeria, Italy, France, UK, Canada and USA.
 She holds a Bachelor of Science degree in electrical engineering from Institut National des Sciences Appliquées de Lyon.
-Ms. Hughes was elected a member of the board of Statoil ASA with effect from 1 July 2013.
+Ms. Hughes was elected a member of the board of Statoil ASA with effect from 1 July 2013 and is also a member of the board's audit committee.

 Bjørn Tore Godal.
 Board Member.
 Bjørn Tore Godal is a Norwegian citizen and resident.
 He holds a Bachelor of Arts degree from the University of Oslo in political science, history and sociology.
 Mr Godal was a member of the Norwegian parliament for 15 years in the period 1986 to 2001.
 He served as Minister for trade and shipping, Minister for defence and Minister of foreign affairs for a total of eight years between 1991 and 2001.
 He has also served as special adviser for international energy and climate issues at the Ministry of Foreign Affairs in the period 2007 to 2010.
 From 2003 to 2007 Mr Godal served as Norway's ambassador to Germany, and from 2002 to 2003 he was a senior adviser at the Department of Political Science at the University of Oslo.
 He is also chairman of the Council of the Norwegian Defence University College (NDUC).
 Mr Godal has been a member of the board of Statoil ASA since 1 September 2010.
-He is also a member of the board's compensation and leadership development committee and the board's safety, sustainability and ethics committee.
+He is also a member of the board's compensation and leadership development committee and chairman of the board's safety, sustainability and ethics committee.

 James J. Mulva.
 Board Member.
 James J. Mulva is a US citizen.
 He was president and CEO of Houston-based ConocoPhillips from 2002 until retirement in 2012.
 From 2004 to 2012 he also served as chairman of the board.
 Prior to this he was chairman, president and CEO of Phillips Petroleum from 1999 to 2002.
-Mulva started his career in the oil and gas industry with Phillips Petroleum Company in 1973 and held positions within the finance area, being chief financial officer (CFO) from 1990 -1993.
+Mr. Mulva started his career in the oil and gas industry with Phillips Petroleum Company in 1973 and held positions within the finance area, being chief financial officer (CFO) from 1990 -1993.
 He served as chief operating officer (COO), responsible for all operations including refineries, offshore and onshore activities from 1994 to 1999.
 He holds a Master of Business Administration from University of Texas.
-Mulva presently serves at the board of directors of General Motors and General Electric.
-Mulva was elected a member of the board of Statoil ASA with effect from 1 July 2013.
+Mr. Mulva presently serves at the board of directors of General Motors and General Electric.
+Mr. Mulva was elected a member of the board of Statoil ASA with effect from 1 July 2013 and is also a member of the board's safety, sustainability and ethics committee.